-Apply "return of research results," e.g. the status of their (successful) research results, to participants in an analogues situation, when the research project was unsuccessful •Describe the four types of returning negative results: regret, institutional, corporate, and apology •Analyze the possible roles of HRPP to assist researchers who return negative results of a trial Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Public Relations Professionals; A9: Shift Your Focus: Transforming an HRPP Into a Collegial and Efficient Partner of the Research Community Track(s): HRPP/IRB Management and Administration This session will focus on strategies used at different academic health center HRPPs that will help change the perception researchers may have of IRBs.
+•Apply the concept of "return of research results," e.g. the status of (successful) research results, to participants in situations where the research study was unsuccessful • Describe four types of returning negative results: objective regret, institutional, corporate, and personal apology •Analyze the possible roles of HRPP to assist researchers who return negative results of a trial Target Audience(s): HRPP/IRB Directors; HRPP/IRB Administrators, Managers, and Staff; IRB Members, Chairs, and Vice Chairs; Research Program Leadership and Institutional Officials; Public Relations Professionals; Compliance Personnel; Educators/Trainers; Clinical Research Staff; Researchers and Research Staff A9: Shift Your Focus: Transforming an HRPP Into a Collegial and Efficient Partner of the Research Community Track(s): HRPP/IRB Management and Administration This session will focus on strategies used at different academic health center HRPPs that will help change the perception researchers may have of IRBs.
 The HRPP leaders from four fast-paced, cutting edge, and competitive institutions will share techniques that can be implemented at institutions of any size, regardless of resources or budget, to alleviate the burden on IRB staff and researchers through collaborative relationships.
 During this session, speakers will demonstrate how to utilize various techniques including metrics, customer service principles, unique resources, and concise communications to shift the perception of the IRB away from a stodgy, regulatory body towards a respected ally.
 Speakers will also discuss how a partnership across the HRPPs of their institutions has helped standardize these programs and in effect further enhanced the collegiality with researchers across sites.
-Learning Objectives: •Understand how to use metrics in a meaningful way that can set expectations and improve transparency •Dearn how to build customer service principles and user-friendly resources for your customer (i.e., the researchers) •Develop a public relations strategy to build trust between your IRB and the research community Target Audience(s): HRPP/IRB Directors; Public Relations Professionals; HRPP/IRB Administrators, Managers, and Staff; Researchers and Research Staff; Research Program Leadership and Institutional Officials A10: Decentralized Clinical Trials (DCTs) and the Community Dimension: Advantages and Challenges Track(s): Populations Requiring Additional Protections; Advancing Equity and Justice The DCT model for human subjects research is considered an innovative means to improve enrollment and enrich the diversity of research participants.
+Learning Objectives: Understand how to use metrics in a meaningful way that can set expectations and improve transparency Learn how to build customer service principles and user-friendly resources for your customer (i.e., the researchers) Develop a public relations strategy to build trust between your IRB and the research community Target Audience(s): HRPP/IRB Directors; Public Relations Professionals; HRPP/IRB Administrators, Managers, and Staff; Researchers and Research Staff; Research Program Leadership and Institutional Officials A10: Decentralized Clinical Trials (DCTs) and the Community Dimension: Advantages and Challenges Track(s): Populations Requiring Additional Protections; Advancing Equity and Justice The DCT model for human subjects research is considered an innovative means to improve enrollment and enrich the diversity of research participants.
 However, it is unclear how IRBs will be able to assess the community values and interests when individual participants are enrolled from distant and disparate locations.
 This session seeks to explore the domains that should be considered by IRB members as they assess the values and interests of the various communities from which research participants are drawn.
 Learning Objectives: